VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 A refresh should try to bring you to the previous state, dismissed notifications should be able to be un-dissmissed.

-As previously mentioned, you should be able to go back to a saved copy of any webpage you've visited.
+As previously mentioned, you should be able to go back to a saved copy of any web page you've visited.
 You should be able to revert your system to a restore point (Good idea from Windows, poorly implemented).

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">EVERY <br>F**IN&#39;<br>TIME<br>💢<br>🦊 <a href="https://t.co/5JGKXqxIwF">pic.twitter.com/5JGKXqxIwF</a></p>&mdash; FPV 🟡 眼鏡の狐 (@F0XnR0LL) <a href="https://twitter.com/F0XnR0LL/status/1347328703987142656?ref_src=twsrc%5Etfw">January 7, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>